ovh/celery-director/docs/docs/guides/write-tasks.md

 ## Task signature

-To simplify the tasks creation, and to allow multiple workflows to reuse the same task, their signature is always the same : `(*args, **kwargs)`.
+To simplify the tasks creation, and to allow multiple workflows to reuse the same task, the signature is always the same : `(*args, **kwargs)`.

 The **kwargs** dictionnary can be used to [handle the payload](use-payload.md#handle-payload)